 Example: Georgia and radical transformation strategy.
-This text is taken from the FAO (2009) and provides an example of radical organisational transformation in Georgia.
-The main lessons can be seen in the enhanced autonomy of the agency and staff behavioural changes driven by improved recruitment and human resource practices.
-'The Georgian agency responsible for land registration had inherited a large bureaucracy of people who were poorly paid and many lacked motivation.
+This text is taken from the FAO (2009) and provides an example of radical organisational registration had inherited a large bureaucracy of people who were poorly paid and many lacked motivation.
 People wanting to register transactions were required to pay bribes.
 Following the "Rose Revolution" of 2003, Georgia took the opportunity to transform the registration agency into a self-financing agency under the Ministry of Justice.
-The new agency was put at arms length from its parent Ministry, giving it greater autonomy in decisionmaking, but leaving the Ministry responsible for budget oversight and the approval of the head of the agency.
+The new agency was put at arms length from its parent Ministry, giving it greater autonomy in decision-making, but leaving the Ministry responsible for budget oversight and the approval of the head of the agency.
 The number of posts was reduced from 2,100 to about 600.
 A new recruitment process was introduced in order to ensure that people in the agency had the required skills.
 New job descriptions were created, and an open competition with qualifying examinations was held to select personnel for the new structure.
-Staff cuts were complemented by capacity-building for retained staff and improved wages.
+Staff cuts were complemented by capacitybuilding for retained staff and improved wages.
 The average monthly salary increased from 57 lari (about USD27) in 2004 to about USD450 in 2006.
 The increased salaries for retained staff were funded in part by reducing the number of staff, and in part by revising the registration fees.
 In effect, the bribes that people had paid to register transactions were "formalized" and included within the published fee schedule.
 As a result of the reform, the budget of the agency increased from about USD300 000 in 2004 to about USD7 million in 2006.
 These figures show how under-resourced the agency was originally.
 The improved budget situation led to the agency making substantial contributions to the state budget: in 2006 it paid USD1 million in Value Added Tax, USD600 000 in social tax and USD350 000 in income tax.
 These amounts far exceeded the budget that the state provided to the agency prior to the reform.
 One of the hardest aspects of the reform was cutting the staff posts, but that was necessary because the original over-staffed agency was neither efficient nor effective'.